runtools/run/docs/content/reference/resources.md

 ##### @description

 The `@description` attribute allows to specify a short description for the current resource.
-This can be used to describe any type of resource, including methods, parameters, etc. When the `@description` is defined at the root of a resource, it appears in the auto-generated help after the `@name` and it might also be used if you publish a resource to a registry.
+That can be used to describe any type of resource, including methods, parameters, etc. When the `@description` is defined at the root of a resource, it appears in the auto-generated help after the `@name`, and it might also be used when you publish a resource to a registry.

 Example: